 5.8 Cardiovascular and Cerebrovascular Reactions During and After Infusion

-Serious cerebrovascular accidents, myocardial ischemia/infarction (some fatal), hypotension, hypertension, and arrhythmias have been reported during and within 24 hours of initiation of infliximab infusion.
-Cases of transient visual loss have been reported during or within 2 hours of infusion of infliximab.
+Serious cerebrovascular accidents, myocardial ischemia/infarction (some fatal), hypotension, hypertension, and arrhythmias have been reported during and within 24 hours of initiation of infliximab product infusion.
+Cases of transient visual loss have been reported during or within 2 hours of infliximab product infusion.
 Monitor patients during infusion and if serious reaction occurs, discontinue infusion.
-Further management of reactions should be dictated by signs and symptoms [See Adverse Reactions (6)]
+Further management of reactions should be dictated by signs and symptoms [see Adverse Reactions (6)].

 5.9 Neurologic Reactions